UniMath/agda-unimath/README.md

 ### Structure of the library

 1. Files have one single goal.
 Usually it is to introduce one new concept, one new definition, or to reach one theorem.
-The contents of the file must be focused on that one concept or theorem.
+The contents of the file should be focused on that one concept or theorem.
 For example, the file `addition-natural-numbers` introduces addition on the natural numbers, and derives its basic properties.
 2. A file name should be a recognizable name or description, usually in the form of a noun or noun phrase, of the topic of that file that is natural, sufficiently precise, concise, and consistent with those of related files.
 File names are in lower case, with words separated by hyphens.
 Words in file names should not be abbreviated unless the abbreviated term is a widely accepted mathematical term, e.g., `poset`.
 3. The files are organized by mathematical subject.
 The folder names describe them.
 4. All the files and folders can be found in the folder `src`.